SeanHwangG/test/computer-science/network.md

 * History
   * 60-70s: ARPA (Advanced Research Projects Agency) NET connecting UCLA, Stanford, MIT, and University of Utah
     * standardized protocol called Transmission Control Protocol was invented
-  * 80s: ARPANET was fully migrated to TCP/IP
+  * 80s: ARPANET was fully-migrated to TCP/IP
   * 90s: Tim Berners-Lee introduced his World Wide Web project to store and retrieve these inter-connected documents
     * browsers such as Mosaic and Netscape allowed combining graphics with web navigation